DhavaniAvu/California-Hospital-Performance-Analysis-/README.md

 ## Insights:
 The analysis shows a correlation between hospital quality ratings and risk-adjusted mortality rates, with higher-rated hospitals generally having lower mortality rates.
 However, there are exceptions.
 The geographical location of hospitals shows only a weak correlation with mortality rates.
 The results highlight the need to consider additional factors beyond location and quality ratings when evaluating hospital performance.

+## REFER THE PDF FOR PAPER OF THIS PROJECT AND OTHER CODE FILES AND CSV FILE FOR CODING AND ANALYSIS REVIEW.